SlothLabsGDMC2023/Onboarding/AMULET-CRASH-COURSE.md

 # Amulet Editor Crash Course

 Learn how to set up your environment and familiarize yourself with the basics of the Minecraft world editor, Amulet.

+ > **Important:** If you do not already have Git installed or the SlothLab repo set up, click [here](./REPO-SETUP.md)!

 ## 1. Software Installation
 You will need both **Minecraft** and **Amulet**.